bm2yogi/flaco/_posts/2025-09-11-gracefaithworks.md

 > 5 he saved us, not because of righteous things we had done, but because of his mercy.
 He saved us through the washing
 > of rebirth and renewal by the Holy Spirit, - Titus 3:5 NIV

+> 16 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but
+> have eternal life. - John 3:16 NIV

+Here we see that our salvation comes to us as a result of God's grace and not works.
+We receive our salvation through faith, but it is only because God's grace makes it possible.
+Without God's grace would our faith have any effect?

 ### Grace is Invalidated by Works
 > 5 So too, at the present time there is a remnant chosen by grace.
 6 And if by grace, then it cannot be based on